| Cast & Crew

 Matt Schwader Harbor

 Matt Schwader Harbor is a professor of theatre, the Director of Performance Studies at Avila University, and Chair of the School of Performing Arts.
-Along with “1984,” he has directed “Comedy of Errors,” “Eurydice,” “Hay Fever,” “Measure for Measure,” “The Imaginary Cuckold,” “Twenty20s,” “War of the Worlds,” and “The Diary of Anne Frank,” all for Avila University.
-Most recently he directed “Uncle Vany” for Kansas City Actors Theatre.
+He has directed “George Orwell’s 1984,” “Comedy of Errors,” “Eurydice,” “Hay Fever,” “Measure for Measure,” “The Imaginary Cuckold,” “Twenty20s,” “War of the Worlds,” and “The Diary of Anne Frank,” all for Avila University.
+Most recently, he directed “Uncle Vanya” for Kansas City Actors Theatre, where he will be directing “Mrs. Christie” this summer.
 A seasoned professional actor since 1998, he has appeared on notable stages, including the Goodman and Chicago Shakespeare theatres, Indiana Repertory Theatre, ACT Theatre of Seattle, and many more.
 His repertoire spans internationally, from the Royal Shakespeare Theatre to performances in Mozambique.
 Some favorite roles include Hamlet, Henry V, and Raskolnikov in “Crime and Punishment” during his time as a Core Acting Company member with American Players Theatre.
 Recent professional highlights include playing Jack in The Old Globe Theatre’s “The Importance of Being Earnest,” Shakespeare in “Shakespeare in Love” at the Heart of America Shakespeare Festival and directing “The Pests” as well as serving as an artistic board member for Kansas City Actors Theatre.
 Matt holds an MFA from the University of Delaware and is a proud member of SAG-AFTRA and Actors Equity Association.

 Shannon Smith-Regnier (Costume Designer)